EDI X12 Getting Started Tutorial

 Success!
 See the columns we mapped, with each individual claim in its own row.
 The ‘Add Header‘ option in the Excel Transformer applied the column names directly into the Worksheet for easy viewing.

-So we successfully created an interface to pick up incoming X12 EDI, transformed it to XML and then, using the Data Mapper, turned that XML into an easily deliverable Excel worksheet.
+We successfully created an interface to pick up incoming X12 EDI, transformed it to XML and then, using the Data Mapper, turned that XML into an easily deliverable Excel worksheet.